Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 What Is A Blizzard?

-Before getting into the detail of how a blizzard develops, all the variables involved, as well as the effects and influences of these intense storms, we need first need to define what precisely a blizzard is:
+Before getting into the details of how a blizzard develops, all the variables involved, as well as the effects and influences of these intense storms, we first need to define what precisely a blizzard is:

 Blizzard Definition